rchibana/CurrencyFairMessageProcessor/README.md

 to convert an entity to a DTO, I added the MapStruct plugin that will help with it.

 6 - The Spring Sleuth was added to help and track the customer actions.
 Sometimes it's really difficult to understand all the request that a microservice is receiving, and even though we could look all the calls, we'd spend so much time to find the requests and match them

+7 - The idea of mysql in this project, is basically because based on the quantity of fields and transactions that I imagine that will be arrive, if necessary to add more fields a new table could be create.
+Moreover, even knowing that NoSql databases are faster than Relational databases (reading process), I still believe that it's the best option once that I'll have a reliable database structure instead of documents that can be changed, and if a necessity of changing the database to another one like Oracle or SqlServer, would be easier than migrate a mongoDb database to Cassandra for example (almost impossible).
+Of course that it took a long time to be thought and planned, once that as I told before, a NoSql database would be faster to be read.

+### Some improvements to the future

+1 - Add some monitoring like new relic would be interesting

+2 - It's missing some performance tests

+3 - Audit tables could be added using hibernate envers

 ## Getting Started